Breakin': Production

-According to the 2014 documentary Electric Boogaloo: The Wild, Untold Story of Cannon Films, Menahem Golan of Cannon Films was inspired to create this film after his daughter saw a breakdancer perform in Venice Beach, California.
-Golan pressured the production crew to complete the film before Orion Pictures released their breakdancing film Beat Street.
+According to the 2014 documentary Electric Boogaloo: The Wild, Untold Story of Cannon Films, Menahem Golan of Cannon Films was inspired to create the film after his daughter saw a breakdancer perform in Venice Beach, California.
+Golan pressured the production crew to complete the film before Orion Pictures released its breakdancing film Beat Street.

-Erik Abbey was the choreographer for the breakdancing scenes.

 Soundtrack

-The soundtrack of the film was released by Polydor Records in 1984.
-The album contains the first performance on an album by rapper Ice-T (who had previously released some 12" singles), produced by DJ Chris "The Glove" Taylor & David Storrs.
+The film's soundtrack was released by Polydor Records in 1984.
+The album contains the first album performance by rapper Ice-T, produced by DJ Chris "The Glove" Taylor and David Storrs.

 Track listing

-Despite not being included on the official soundtrack, the film also features the previously released songs "Boogie Down" by Al Jarreau, "Tour de France" by Kraftwerk, "Beat Box" by Art of Noise and "Tibetan Jam" by Chris "The Glove" Taylor.
+The soundtrack album does not include several previously released songs that are heard in the film, such as "Boogie Down" by Al Jarreau, "Tour de France" by Kraftwerk, "Beat Box" by Art of Noise and "Tibetan Jam" by Chris "The Glove" Taylor.